-The internal audit function of the Company is carried out by WPBL by virtue of a Service Level Agreement.
+The internal audit function of the Company is carried out by WPBL by virtue of the SLA.
 As the internal audit team is not involved in the Company's operations and are independent from the activities of the Company, the Board does not consider that there is any independence issues.
 The internal auditor regularly reports to the Audit and Risk Committee which meets twice yearly.

-More information on the internal audit function is given under Principle 5 and on page 18 of the Corporate Governance Report.
+More information on the internal audit function is given under Principle 5 and on page 20 and 21 of the Corporate Governance Report.